glaukommatos/Gymder/README.md

 This was a fun toy to make and a great opportunity to practice some view programming and trying out some design patterns.
 If you want to know more of my thoughts, I've included a lot of information in comments at the top of most files.
-Also, if you're reading this, I'm still working on the view code.
-I'm sorry it's still a little bit ugly. :)

-(I'm too used to using Interface Builder, so I wanted to take this as an opportunity to practice *not* using it!)

 ## Caveats